musukvl/article-terraform-grahp/README.md

-This article shows you how to organize the order of making and updating Terraform resources by setting up the right connections between them by examples.
+This article demonstrates how to manage the creation and updating of Terraform resources by properly configuring their dependencies, using practical examples.
-Code examples are available in [GitHub repository](https://github.com/musukvl/article-terraform-graph).
-I used Azure provider resources, but described concepts are provider agnostic.
+The code examples, available in this [GitHub repository](https://github.com/musukvl/article-terraform-graph) utilize Azure provider resources, but the concepts discussed apply to any provider.

 # TL;DR

-During planning phase terraform evalutes depenencies between resources and builds a dependency graph.
+During planning phase terraform evaluates dependencies between resources and builds a dependency graph.
 So terraform ensuring the proper order and parallelism for resource change operations.

 * Use resource and module outputs to define dependencies between resources.
 * Use for_each for collecting outputs from created resources.
 * Use `depends_on` very carefully.
 It can lead to resource recreation becase minor change in related resource.
 * Use `terraform graph` command to review resource dependencies and refactor it.

+* Use resource and module outputs to define dependencies between resources.
+* Use `for_each` for collecting outputs from created resources.
+* Use `depends_on` with caution, as it can lead to resource recreation due to minor changes in related resources.
+* Use the `terraform graph` command to review resource dependencies and refactor them.
+* Assign proper resource identifiers wisely to be able using it for lookup.

 # Using resource output to make dependency